-Elizabeth May's "F" score as a party leader is based on assessment of her personal leadership on 9 measurement categories relating to policy, voting, or actions, summarized as follows:
+Elizabeth May's "F-" score as a party leader is based on assessment of her personal leadership on 8 measurement categories relating to policy, voting, or actions, summarized as follows:

-In the past, May has claimed that abortion "isn't a morally wrong decision by any means".
+May is proudly pro-abortion and even told the media that she believes abortion "is not a morally wrong decision by any means".

-Supports the radical, ant-scientific theories of gender identity and gender expression.
-She even voted to enshrine those radical ideas in law as “human rights”.
+Supports the radical, ant-scientific theories of gender identity and gender expression, and voted in favour of Bill C-16, to enshrine them in the Canadian Human Rights Act.

 Green Party’s policy declaration implies that all Green MPs must vote in favour of abortion.
 This implies that May won’t sign the nomination papers of pro-life Canadians seeking to become a candidate.